ashokgelal/LightPaper-Support/About LightPaper.md

     * *Self hosted WordPress must have the official Jetpack plugin installed, version 1.9 or greater, to be able to post a blog.
 Jetpack can be downloaded from [http://jetpack.me]() Note that this is only required for self hosted WordPress blogs.
 More details about WordPress + Jetpack can be found at [http://links.clockworkengine.com/jetpack]()*
    * *WordPress.com hosted blogs require no extra setup.*
    * *Tumblr blogs require no extra setup.*
+   * *Scriptogram support requires that you enter your scriptogram id, as well as your Account URL.
+You will find your Scriptogram id under settings on the Scriptogram website (http://scriptogr.am/dashboard/#settings).*

 ### Adding/Removing a blog account